zn122/chat_SMU/README.md

-# Towards the Self-Disclosing Generative Model Capable of Explaining the Rationale on Emotionally Supportive Response
+# Development of a deep learning model for generating explainable and emotionally supportive conversations for mental health self-care

-## new_Emotional-Support-Conversation
+## [2023_ICES]Towards the Self-Disclosing Generative Model Capable of Explaining the Rationale on Emotionally Supportive Response

 by A-Yeon Kim1,+, You-Jin Roh1,+, Sae-Lim Jeong1, Se-Ik Park1, Eun-Seok Oh1 ,
 Hye-Jin Hong2, and Jee Hang Lee1,2,* (+These authors contributed equally; *Corresponding author)